 Pregnancy can be a source of significant emotional stress for adolescents.

 Pregnant adolescents and their partners tend to drop out of school or job training, thus worsening their economic status, lowering their self-esteem, and straining personal relationships.
 Pregnant adolescents (who account for 13% of all pregnancies in the United States) are less likely than adults to get prenatal care, resulting in poorer pregnancy outcomes, such as higher rates of premature birth.
-Pregnant adolescents, particularly the very young and those who are not receiving prenatal care, are more likely than women in their 20s to have medical problems such as anemia and toxemia.
-Infants of young mothers (especially mothers younger than 15 years) are more likely to be born prematurely and to have a low birth weight.
-However, with proper prenatal care, older adolescents have no higher risk of pregnancy problems than adults from similar backgrounds.
+Pregnant adolescents, particularly the very young and those who are not receiving prenatal care, are more likely than women in their 20s to have medical problems such as anemia (when the body does not have enough healthy red blood cells—see Anemia During Pregnancy) and preeclampsia (high blood pressure and protein in the urine that can stress the fetus—see Preeclampsia and Eclampsia).

 Parents may have different reactions when their daughter says she is pregnant or their son says he has impregnated someone.
 Emotions may range from apathy to disappointment and anger.
 It is important for parents to express their support and willingness to help the adolescent sort through his or her choices.
 Parents and adolescents need to communicate openly about abortion, adoption, and parenthood—all tough options for the adolescent to struggle with alone.

-Last full review/revision January 2009 by Sharon Levy, MD, MPH
+Last full review/revision January 2015 by Sharon Levy, MD, MPH